Having a pet can be really rewarding, here you’ll find lots of useful information you might need about keeping a pet in your home.

 What action can you take concerning nuisance pets?

 In the vast majority of cases, we'll try to resolve the issue informally after hearing both sides of the story.
 If this doesn't work, then there are a number of more formal approaches we can take:

 - We may withdraw permission for the animal

 - We can restrict the number of animals kept at a property if this is likely to resolve the problem

-- Making responsible pet ownership part of an Acceptable Behaviour Contract - this is a formal contract signed by the person causing the problem, Midland Heart in some cases a third party such as the police
+- Making responsible pet ownership part of an Acceptable Behaviour Contract - this is a formal contract signed by the person causing the problem, us, and in some cases a third party such as the police

 - Involving voluntary organisations such as the RSPCA

 - Serving an injunction to oblige the owner to start or stop undertaking certain actions or to remove the animal